Dorothy Rudd Moore: Biography

-Moore worked as a private music teacher, from 1965-66 taught at the Harlem School of the Arts, in 1969 at New York University, and in 1971 at the Bronx Community College.
+Moore worked as a private music teacher, from 1965 to 1966 taught at the Harlem School of the Arts, in 1969 at New York University, and in 1971 at the Bronx Community College.
 She married cellist and conductor, Kermit Moore, in 1964.
 In 1968, she co-founded the Society of Black Composers in New York City.
 In 1969, Moore and her husband were almost prevented from performing at the 1969 Damrosch Memorial Concert because "administrators fretted over having not just one but two 'Negroes' on the program."

-Moore has received the Lucy Moten fellowship and other grants, and in 1968 became a co-founder of the Society of Black Composers in New York.
+Moore received the Lucy Moten fellowship in 1963 as her first award and followed by many other grants, and in 1968 became a co-founder of the Society of Black Composers in New York.
 Her works, Dirge and Deliverance, and Songs from the Dark Tower were released by Performance Records in 1981.
 In 1985, the world premiere of her opera, Frederick Douglass, took place in New York City by Opera Ebony.

 Between 1988 and 1990, she sat on the music panel of the New York State Council of the Arts.